Stuart Forster travels to the Franconia region of northern Bavaria to taste Schlenkerla Rauchbier, smoke beer in Bamberg, Germany.

 Bamberg is a 230-kilometre drive north along the A9 from Munich, the location of Munich Airport.
 Germany’s Inter-City Express (ICE) trains represent an efficient and relaxing way of travelling between the two cities.

-Nuremburg Airport is approximately 60 kilometres south of Bamberg on the A73.
+Nuremberg Airport is approximately 60 kilometres (37 miles) south of Bamberg on the A73.

 Books about beer and Germany

 Planning a trip to Bamberg or simply have an interest in beer?
 You may find the following books interesting:

 The Brewer’s Tale: A History of the World According to Beer by William Bostwick:

 Visit the Schlenkerla website for more information about the brewery, Schlenkerla smoked beer and to see up-to-date opening times of the tavern on Dominikaner Strasse in Bamberg, Germany.

 Thanks for visiting Go Eat Do and reading this post about Schlenkerla smoke beer in Bamberg, Germany.
 Planning a trip to Bamberg?
 You may enjoy listening to classical music played in Bamberg as part of the Gustav Mahler Conducting Competition.
 If you enjoy reading about the history of beer please stay on Go Eat Do to check out this post about the beer purity law known as the Bavarian Reinheitsgebot of 1516.

 Stuart Forster, the author of this post, is a member of the British Guild of Beer Writers.
 He has lived in Germany and speaks fluent German.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.